MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/6-expose-app.md

 ## Ingress controllers

-Kubernetes use Ingress controllers to manage the configure of Ingress in a cluster.
+Kubernetes use Ingress controllers to manage the configuration of Ingresses in a cluster.
 An Ingress controller provides several features.
 An Ingress controller:

 - acts as a reverse proxy to allow external URLs
 - may act as a load balancer
-- terminate SSL / TLS requests
+- terminate SSL/TLS requests
 - offers name-based virtual hosting

 In AKS, the Ingress Controller links to a _DNS Zone_ resource in your Azure subscription.
 The DNS Zone is automatically created as part of the cluster creation process on your behalf.
 The link makes it possible for the cluster to automatically generate a zone record that points to the DNS name to the exposed application's IP address and port.